The capital is running out of data hosting capacity and firms must start planning now or face the consequences, argues Peter Knight of Adapt

 The stark reality is that this massive drain on the local grid will soon become unsupportable.
 By 2009, London faces the prospect of regular ‘brownouts’ – reductions in electric power – much like California did at the beginning of the decade.
 Factor in colossal construction projects, such as the Olympics and CrossRail, which will add to the burden on the power and network infrastructure, and the picture becomes bleaker.

 The IT industry – and carriers specifically – need to begin planning now to cope with these demands.
 Further impetus has been provided by a recent report from the Broadband Stakeholder Group which states that telecoms firms must build faster networks within two years or risk suffering profound social and economic setbacks.
 With demands for 100mbps bandwidth to the home as standard, pressures on co-location facilities will increase exponentially.

 This means that they have the buying power to ensure competitive rates – important when we consider how prices have risen in the past 18 months – as well as access to a number of different suppliers.
-For example, Adapt is working with a new data-centre being built in Woking and has already secured 350m2 to come on stream in September.
-This gives our customers costeffective access to valuable co-location space within 40 miles of London at a price they could never have negotiated as a sole trader.
+For example, Adapt is working with a new datacentre being built in Woking and has already secured 350m2 to come on stream in September.
+This gives our customers cost-effective access to valuable co-location space within forty miles of London at a price they could never have negotiated as a sole trader.

 However the industry addresses the problem, it is heartening that companies are waking up to one of the most critical issues facing modern business – and indeed the environment.
+The carbon footprint produced by data centres and server farms is considerable so steps must be taken to ensure that not only can business continue to take advantage of technology but also the impact on our planet is minimised.
 The alternative is to condemn London and other major business centres to an uncertain future and the real risk of power failure – and business disruption – on an unprecedented scale.